MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 Gates involving more than two qubits are considered as $6(N-2)$ two-qubit gates, where $N$ is the number of qubits in the gate.
 For example, a NOT gate with three controls would be calculated as 6(4-2) or 12 two-qubit gates.

-> [!NOTE]
-> Once you have consumed all the credits you need to switch to a different plan to continue using IonQ.
-Azure Quantum won’t start charging you once you reach your credit limit.

 |Pricing | $0 per month + Azure infrastructure costs |
 |---|---|
 |Includes access to | <ul><li>IonQ QPU</li><li>IonQ Simulator (free)</li></ul>|